There are few things I enjoy more than eating seafood.

 Discovering Sete has been like striking gold.
 It’s a seafood paradise.
 From anchovies to oysters, from sea snails to mussels, clams and shrimp.
 They have it all.

-To find out about seafood from the Mediterranean and other regional foods, I joined a gourmet tour my Airbnb hostess, Nancy, conducts.
-She’s lived in Sete over 30 years, so she knows the best local foods and vendors.
+To find out about seafood from the Mediterranean and other regional foods, I joined a gourmet tour by Nancy McGee of Absolutely Southern France.
+Nancy’s lived in Sete over 30 years, so she knows the best local foods and vendors.
 She’s also very socially active, so she knows what’s in vogue in this part of France.

 Here’s a glimpse of the foods we sampled on the tour and the vendors we met.